Paris Cité University: Governance

-On 21 June 2019, Christine Clerici was elected President of Paris Cité University.
-On proposals, she appointed the following Faculty Councils: Alain Zider, Dean of the Faculty of Science, Xavier Jeunemaitre, Dean of the Faculty of Health and Sylvain Moutier, Dean of the Faculty of Societies and Humanities.
+On 21 June 2019, Christine Clerici was elected president of Paris Cité University.
+On proposals, she appointed the following faculty councils: Alain Zider, dean of the Faculty of Science, Xavier Jeunemaitre, dean of the Faculty of Health and Sylvain Moutier, dean of the Faculty of Societies and Humanities.

-The Academic Senate of Université de Paris, meeting on 8 October 2019, elected Edouard Kaminski, Vice-President for Research, Philippe Roussel-Galle, Vice-President for Training and Emylie Lentzner, Student Vice-President.
+The Academic Senate of Université de Paris, meeting on 8 October 2019, elected Edouard Kaminski, vice-president for research, Philippe Roussel-Galle, vice-president for training and Emylie Lentzner, student vice-president.

-On 11 October 2019, the Board of Directors elected Clarisse Berthezène as vice-president.
+On 11 October 2019, the board of directors elected Clarisse Berthezène as vice-president and Alexandré Severin as manager of scholarship administrators.

-The governance of Paris Cité University is ensured by a President, an Executive Board, and an Academic Senate that deliberate, by academic and technical bodies that give opinions and orientations.
+The governance of Paris Cité University is ensured by a president, an executive board, and an Academic Senate that deliberate, by academic and technical bodies that give opinions and orientations.

-The President is elected by the Executive Board for a four-year term, renewable once, from among teacher-researchers, researchers, professors or lecturers, associates or guests.
-The President is assisted by a Vice-President of the Executive Board, a Vice-President of Research, a Vice-President of Education and a Vice-President of Student Affairs.
+The president is elected by the executive board for a four-year term, renewable once, from among teacher-researchers, researchers, professors or lecturers, associates or guests.
+The president is assisted by a vice-president of the executive board, a vice-president of research, a vice-president of education and a vice-president of student affairs.